xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

 env(m)         environment descriptors, such as market size and openness
 ```

+The continuous quantities live in a real vector space, and the indices, group labels, and asset categories are discrete.
+This is the sense in which the metadata declares `Semantics: hybrid`.

 We do not describe how these quantities are computed from raw observations.
 We only assume that for any configuration we use in an experiment, there exists a corresponding state `m` in `M` that encodes those summary values.

-The hybrid nature of the encoding appears in the mixture of continuous quantities (returns, costs) and discrete indices (groups, asset classes, countries).
-The effective state space can be regarded as a subset of a finite product `R^k x F` where `F` collects discrete indices.

 ### 3.2 Portfolio observables